 - If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
 The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-If you had a "standard appeal" at Level 1, you will also have appeal" at Level 1, you will also have appeal" at Lev appeal" at Level 2.
+If you had a "standard appeal" at Level 1, you will also have ap appeal" at Level 2.